Frequently Asked Questions

 - We have installed plexiglass shields on all table in the Dining Commons, and have added additional picnic tables and eating spaces outdoors.

 Why won’t day students be able to eat breakfast or dinner on campus unless they have a commitment at school during that time?

 The need to keep spaces de-densified means that, as we start the year, we must restrict access to locations such as the dining commons during high-use times of day.
 We do hope that these measures will be able to be relaxed as conditions change throughout the trimester.

 How will community activities, such as Assembly and advisory meetings, work?

-- There will be no all-school, in-person assemblies this fall.
-Large assembles and class meetings will happen virtually.
-All assemblies will be held in separate locations with advisors and their advisor groups.
+- There are no all-school, in-person assemblies.
+Large assembles and class meetings happen virtually.
+All assemblies are held in separate locations with advisors and their advisor groups.

-- Advisory meetings will be in person whenever possible.
+- Advisory meetings are in person whenever possible.
 Students who are unable to come to campus will be expected to remain in consistent contact with their advisor through email and Zoom.

-- There will be no weekend travel of any kind for the first three weekends of the year.
+- There is no weekend travel of any kind for the first three weekends of the year.